Loonan Chauvette

 Multisensory Integration & Cross-Modal Plasticity

-Investigating how the brain integrates information from auditory and tactile sensory channels, and how prolonged auditory deprivation (such as age-related hearing loss) induces neuroplastic changes that alter cross-modal processing.
+Investigating how the brain integrates information from auditory and tactile sensory channels, and how neuroplastic changes such as auditory training or sensory privation modifies cross-modal processing.

 Timbre Perception Across Modalities

-Examining the perception of timbre—the quality that distinguishes different sound sources—in both auditory and vibrotactile contexts.
-This includes understanding which acoustic features can be effectively translated to tactile sensations and how musical training influences these perceptual abilities.
+Examining the perception of timbre across both auditory and vibrotactile contexts.
+This includes understanding which acoustic features can be effectively translated to vibrotactile sensations and how musical training influences these perceptual abilities.

 Assistive Technology Development